 This bar chart shows the percentage of ICN reviews completed each month within 30 days and within 60 days.
-For the reporting period of August 2018 no ICNs were submitted, however, one review was completed for an ICN submitted the last week of July.
+For the reporting period of September 2018, four ICNs were submitted and approved.

 c.
 For ITAAC reviews completed during the reporting period, please provide the date when the NRC received the ITAAC closure notice and the date when the review was completed.